Camas High School: Extracurricular activities

+CHS is home to the Camas High School Papermaker Marching Band, which performs bi-yearly at Disneyland and Walt Disney World.
+On October 16, 2023, Camas Mayor Steve Hogan proclaimed October 30 as "Camas High School Band Day."

 Camas High School also operates school programs, such as yearbook, the Camasonian (the school newspaper), and various plays (including a fall production, a spring musical, and student-directed productions).
-The drama department has a policy of not repeating a play once it has been performed.

 Controversies

 In February 2020, Principal Liza Sejkora remarked on the death of former professional basketball player Kobe Bryant on her Facebook page, writing, "Not gonna lie, seems to me that karma caught up with a rapist today."
 Immediately following that post, students protested and organized a walkout; while Sejkora issued an apology and was placed on administrative leave by the school board.

-In December 2021, A letter was released by Eric Knox, a high school basketball coach from Portland, Oregon's Benson High School, detailing racist language used by Camas High School students against Benson High players.
+In December 2021, a letter was released by Eric Knox, a high school basketball coach from Portland, Oregon's Benson High School, detailing racist language used by Camas High School students against Benson High players.
 This letter triggered an internal investigation, ending with a public apology from the Camas School District school board, admitting to racism from Camas High School students.

 In April 2022, The Camas High School junior varsity (JV) baseball team was under investigation for allegedly using racist words during a match against Skyview High School's JV team at Camas High School on April 20.
 During that game, witnesses alleged that some Camas JV players made racist comments and noises.